-The closed-path (CP) rule is a fragment of the horn rule that we are interested in for our KGE module and the procedure of inference.
-A CP rule is of the form \begin{small}
+\textbf{Definition of Closed-Path Rule}.
+The closed-path (CP) rule or named chain rule is a fragment of the horn rule, which we are interested in for the KGE module and the inference.
+A CP rule is of the form

-\end{small} where $B_1(x, z_1)$, $B_2(z_1, z_2)$, $\cdots$, $B_n(z_{n-1}, y)$ are denoted as the atoms in the rule body $Body(x, y)$, and $Head(x, y)$ is the rule head. $B_i$ and $Head$ indicate relations.
-To measure the quality of the mined rules, the standard confidence (SC) and the head coverage (HC) are two predefined statistical measures to assess rules~\cite{Galarrage:AMIE, RLvLR}, which are defined as followings: \begin{small}
+where $B_1(x, z_1)$, $B_2(z_1, z_2)$, $\cdots$, $B_n(z_{n-1}, y)$ denote the atoms in the rule body $Body(x, y)$, and $Head(x, y)$ is the rule head. $B_i$ and $Head$ indicate relations.
+Standard confidence (SC) and head coverage (HC) are two predefined statistical measurements to assess rules~\cite{Galarrage:AMIE,RLvLR}, which are defined as follows: